Walodja1987/whatsapp-to-html/README.md

 - A WhatsApp chat export (see instructions below)
 - Python 3.6 or higher (no additional Python packages are required as it uses only standard library)
-- **ffmpeg** (optional, but recommended if your chat contains .mov video files) - See installation instructions below
+- **ffmpeg** (required if your chat contains .mov video files) - See installation instructions below

 ## Installation